 The role of the CSC Effectiveness Review Team is to:

 Conduct a review of the CSC Effectiveness in accordance with the elements identified above.
-The review will include an analysis of clarifying documents developed during the implementation phase of the CSC, drafting of ICANN’s bylaws only if considered to be relevant by the Review Team
+The review will include an analysis of clarifying documents. developed during the implementation phase of the CSC, drafting of ICANN’s bylaws only if considered to be relevant by the Review Team.

 Conduct interviews with the CSC and the PTI to determine whether the CSC is fit for purpose and effective and whether measures should be taken to enhance the effectiveness of the CSC from their perspective.